-Core loss or iron loss is also called constant loss as this loss does not depend upon the amount of electrical load connected to the transformer.
-This means that the core loss remains the same as on no-load and on full-load or on any other load.
-Copper loss or winding loss or P R loss in the windings is a variable loss as this loss depends upon the value of load current, I. It may be noted that sometimes the windings of transformers are made of aluminium wires to reduce the cost of production.
-So, the winding loss is often mentioned as P R loss instead of copper loss.
-P R loss varies as the square of the load current .
-If P R loss on full-load is w watts, at half load its value will be w/4 watts; at one-third of full load its value will be w/9 watts; and so on.
+Copper loss or winding loss or I^2R loss in the windings is a variable loss as this loss depends upon the value of load current, I. It may be noted that sometimes the windings of transformers are made of aluminium wires to reduce the cost of production.
+So, the winding loss is often mentioned as I^2R loss instead of copper loss.
+I^2R loss varies as the square of the load current.
+If I^2R loss on full-load is I^2R watts, at half load its value will be I^2R watts; and so on.

-As variation of losses are concerned, PR loss is independent of variation of flux denisity, applied voltage, and frequency.
-Core loss components, i.e, hypteresis and eddy current losses vary with flux density, frequency, and applied voltage as where, B_m is the maximum flux density of the core, t is the thickness of laminations used to make the core, and f is the frequency of transformer primery supply voltage.
+As variation of losses are concerned, I^2R loss is independent of variation of flux density, applied voltage, and frequency.
+Core loss components, i.e, hysteresis and eddy current losses vary with flux density, frequency, and applied voltage as where, B_m is the maximum flux density of the core, t is the thickness of laminations used to make the core, and f is the frequency of transformer primary supply voltage.

-Hysteresis loss, $w_h \propto B_m^{1.6} t_f$ watts Eddy current loss, $w_e \propto B_m^2 t^2 f^2$ watts
+Hysteresis loss, $W_h \propto B_m^{1.6} f$ watts

+Eddy current loss, $W_a \propto B_m^2 t^2 f^2$ watts